sebastianbergmann/phpunit-documentation-english/src/code-coverage.rst

 Sometimes you have units of code, or even just individual lines of code, that you cannot test and that you may want to ignore during code coverage analysis.
-PHPUnit lets you do this using the ``@codeCoverageIgnore``, ``@codeCoverageIgnoreStart``, and ``@codeCoverageIgnoreEnd`` annotations that can be used in production code:
+PHPUnit lets you do this using the ``@codeCoverageIgnore``, ``@codeCoverageIgnoreStart``, and ``@codeCoverageIgnoreEnd`` annotations that can be used in code comments in production code:

 .. code-block:: php
     :caption: Using the ``@codeCoverageIgnore``, ``@codeCoverageIgnoreStart``, and ``@codeCoverageIgnoreEnd`` annotations